pjsinco/elit-ornare/README.md

     * otherwise, we're 1 col on those smaller screens

 * **TODAY** Blueprints + girders -- focusing on structure, markup as clear and simple as possible

+* so our **story** module has a 95% container to start
+    * otherwise it would bleed to the edges, so that's how we're controlling our outside spacing

+* todo we lost our figcaption --> needs a **container** mixin